Skip to Content

 Whisk

-Like spoons, whisks come is all sorts of shapes and sizes, but are mostly made of metal or silicone.
-Again, be sure to look for something with a comfortable handle that is large enough for the job.
+Like spoons, whisks come in all sorts of shapes and sizes, but are mostly made of metal or silicone.

 Mixing bowl